topmonks/defi-puzzle/README.md

 User assets: 1 L-ETH + 150 L-DAI + Pure ETH Upside NFT

 Q: should user keep his 150 L-DAI?

 A: depends on user profile.
 150 L-DAI acts as a safe collateral as it’s not a price volatile asset.
 Also it yields positive interest, bringing down the APR cost of the operation.
 If the user has more appetite for risk, he can change the L-DAI to L-ETH, increasing his exposure to ETH price moves (increasing both potential profit and risk).

-**Such a contract is custom, non-custodial, trustless, brokerless.**
+**User-created bundles are a custom, non-custodial, trustless, brokerless financial products.**

-**Since the resulting bundles are Ethereum NFTs, such financial products can be traded and integrated into other DeFi projects, such as DEXes.**
+**Since the bundles are Ethereum NFTs, such financial products can be traded and integrated into other DeFi projects, such as DEXes.**